Deep-MI/hipsta/README.md

 The most straigthforward way of running the shape and thickness analysis is from the command line:

-`python3 shapetools.py --filename /my/segmentation/file --hemi lh --lut fs711  --outputdir /my/output/directory`
+`python3 shapetools.py --filename /my/segmentation/file --hemi lh --lut freesurfer  --outputdir /my/output/directory`

 However, this requires that some additional settings are made and that some external software packages are installed.
 See the sections on [installation](#installation)